MarkoNikolic97/oceancraft/README.md

 World:

-    Holds world data such as Segments, trees(not implemented) and other objects that belog to it.
+    Holds world data such as Segments, trees(not implemented) and other objects that belong to it.
     It handles chunk generation around the player, but Chunks implement their own Generation.
     It also implements BuidShip() method and ConstructionSiteRoutine() Holds the NoiseGeneration script with its settings.